Different Types of Capacitors and their Uses

 To make your job easy the major types of capacitors are outlined below:

-1. Ceramic capacitor
+1. Paper capacitor

 The ceramic capacitor is a type of capacitor that is used in many applications from audio to RF.